 Scholastic's Harry Potter Page

-See also A Day in the Life of Harry Potter, J.K.
-Rowling @ Web English Teacher, Harry Potter Wizards Collection, Teaching Harry Potter, Teaching 'Harry Potter' with the NY Times, and What's All the Fuss About Harry Potter?
+See also J.K.
+Rowling (Varsity Tutors), Harry Potter Wizards Collection, Teaching Harry Potter, Teaching 'Harry Potter' with the NY Times, and What's All the Fuss About Harry Potter?

 A lesson plan from Scholastic.
-See also Fiction Elements in Hatchet and Study Guide for Hatchet.
-For Information Gary Paulson, go to his Home Page.
+See also Fiction Elements in Hatchet and Study Guide for Hatchet, and Gary Paulson.

 An extensive unit from Yale-New Haven Teachers Institute.
-See also Acronyms - Characters in The Hobbit for another lesson plan and The Tolkien Society for information about Tolkien.
+See also Acronyms - Characters in The Hobbit, and The Tolkien Society.

 A Teacher's Guide from Scholastic for this book by Louis Sachar.
-See also Holes, Holes Lesson Plans from Disney, and Holes by Louis Sachar - Teacher Pages for other lesson pans and resources.
+See also Holes Educator Guide for lesson plans to use with the movie version of this book.

 The House on Mango Street